Denis Taaffe

 Denis Taaffe or Dennis Taafe (bapt.
 1759, Clogher, County Louth; d.
 1813, Dublin) was an Irish political writer and historian also known under the pseudonym Julius Vindex, and a veteran of the 1798 Rebellion.
 He wrote extensively against the notion of England having had a civilising mission in Ireland.

 Educated in Franciscan colleges and in Prague, Taaffe was ordained a Roman Catholic priest in 1782.
 In 1788 objection to his excessive drinking caused him briefly to become a Church of Ireland clergyman.
 But he soon encountered the same problems.
 A linguist, with knowledge of Irish, Greek, Latin, Hebrew, French, Italian, German and Dutch, Taaffe was, with difficulty, able to support himself in Dublin as a teacher and translator.

 Taaffe was sympathetic to the democratic views of the United Irishmen and, as they despaired of overturning the Protestant Ascendancy in Parliament, of their turn toward insurrection.
 In the 1798 Rebellion he fought with the Wexford rebels at several engagements including the Battle of Ballyellis (29 June 1798) in which the rebels almost annihilated a detachment of the British Fencibles (the Ancient Britons).
 Though wounded, he managed to escape.
 Taaffe, however, did not support United Irishmen in their hopes of French assistance.
 Had the French had managed to conquer Ireland, he suggested they would readily have traded it for a West Indian sugar island.

 In 1799, as editor of The Shamroc, a patriotic newspaper, and as the author of pamphlets, that railed against the prospective Act of Union, Taaffe was arrested for seditious libel.
-Taaffe continue to argue for a reformed Irish legislature, that "by dispensing equal justice and impartial laws, could cement the people by the ties of a common interest and a common country" (Shamroc, 15 Feb.
+Taaffe continued to argue for a reformed Irish legislature, that "by dispensing equal justice and impartial laws, could cement the people by the ties of a common interest and a common country" (Shamroc, 15 Feb.
 1799).